 AUK: Conducted experiments, carried out Data Analysis, revised the preliminary manuscript.
 MBS: Designed and established in-vitro protocols, conducted experiments, wrote the manuscript.
-NMD/C: Carried out experiments, wrote the manuscript, and revised the manuscript.
+NMD'C: Carried out experiments, wrote the manuscript, and revised the manuscript.
 FA: Carried out the in-vitro tests and phytochemical analysis.
 She was also responsible for preparation of the extract.
 AA: Carried out the initial screening tests and toxicological studies on the used extract.
 He was responsible for preparation of the extract.
-NA: Carried out the initial screening tests and toxicological studies on the used extract.
+AN: Carried out the initial screening tests and toxicological studies on the used extract.
 He was responsible for preparation of the extract.
-JMAH: Provided overall supervision and coordinated all experimental activities, initially approved the experimental protocols, revised manuscript.
+JMAH: Provided overall supervision and coordinated all experimental activities, initially approved the experimental protocols, revised manuscript, carried out experiments.
+All authors read and approved the final manuscript.